aIecxs/Lime_Gen3_IoT_Replacement/README.md

 The IoT module gets replaced with an ESP32 microcontroller to enable us to control the scooter with our app.
 The app communicates with the ESP32 using Bluetooth Low Energy (BLE).
 The ESP32 replaces the function of the original IoT while also providing real-time feedback on speed, battery level, and other information.

 ## Installation
 Install the ESP32 add-on for Arduino IDE if you doesnt have already.
 [Here is a tutorial](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/).
 The Sketch is created with Arduino 1.8.19 for board platform esp32 by Espressif Systems version 2.0.13.
 Downgrade version to avoid exceeding of program storage space.
 Maximum is 1310720 bytes.
+For Arduino IDE 2.3.3 clone the [2.3.x](../../tree/2.3.x) branch.

+Install ESP32 LittleFS Uploader add-on for Arduino IDE.
+[Here is a tutorial](https://randomnerdtutorials.com/esp32-littlefs-arduino-ide).
+If you forgot to upload mp3 files, the [themed](../../tree/themed) branch will crash the ESP32 when playing audio / file not found.

 Install the [crc](https://github.com/RobTillaart/CRC) library by robtillaart from the library manager.

+Install the [ESP8266Audio](https://github.com/earlephilhower/ESP8266Audio) library by earlephilhower.

-Flash the controller with [unlocked firmware](https://cloud.scooterhacking.org/release/lime_dropbox/).
+Flash the controller with [unlocked firmware](https://cloud.scooterhacking.org/release/lime_dropbox) (`Lime Gen3 25kmh locked.hex`).

-Flash the arduino code from [LimeIoT](https://github.com/A-Emile/Lime_Gen3_IoT_Replacement/tree/main/LimeIoT) folder to the esp32.
+Flash the arduino code from [LimeIoT](../../tree/HEAD/LimeIoT) folder to the esp32.

+Flash the MP3 files from "Tools" -> "ESP32 Sketch Data Upload" menu to LittleFS.
+You can change theme by copying files from [themes](../../tree/HEAD/LimeIoT/themes) into sketch `'data'` folder. only the sketch data folder is uploaded.

 <b>Note:</b> The controller gives you 42v.
 So you have to convert it to stable 5v for the display and the esp32.
-I have done it using a buck converter and ams1117.
+I have done it using a buck converter.

 Connect the wires: